systonic/age_gate/README.md

 # Age Gate

+This module forces the user to verify that they are old enough to view the site before passing the user back to the selected URL.

 ## Installation

-To install this module, `git clone` it, or place it in your modules folder and enable it on the modules page.
+To install this module, `composer require` it, or place it in your modules folder and enable it on the modules page.